With unprecedented access, White Noise tracks the rise of far-right nationalism and takes the viewer into the terrifying heart of the movement.

 White Noise is a deeply reported journey through the underbelly of the alt-right, bringing viewers an unfiltered, clear-eyed look at a powerful extremist movement.
 The past four years have shown that even as the alt-right fractures and reinvents itself, the ideas it has unleashed have succeeded in infiltrating mainstream political discourse and shaping the direction of America.
 White Noise is essential viewing for anyone who wants to understand this urgent reality.

-After the screening: live interview with the director
+After the online screening: live interview with the director

 After the screening, we will be joined online via livestream by the director of the film, Daniel Lombroso.
 He has reported on the alt-right in the US since 2016, when he captured footage of Donald Trump supporters throwing Nazi salutes in celebration of his presidential victory.
 Quote from the director’s statement: